giakoumoglou/synco/README.md

 This script uses all the default hyper-parameters as described in the [MoCo v2 paper](https://arxiv.org/abs/1911.05722).

+Linear classification results on ImageNet using this repo:

 <table>
 <tbody>
 <!-- START TABLE -->